AdamAliWeb/web-dev-zone/README.md

 -   Add TypeScrypt
 -   Add a Conclusion
 -   Add PWA
+-   Add Redux to the Project
 -   Definitions - Bold
 -   Text within parenthesys - Italic
 -   Check Tables
--   Add Redux to the Project
+-   Make an Error Page
+-   Make an extra section where is a reference to my personal website
+-   Refactorize SCSS Code
+-   Refactorize React Components

 ## Main Parts